medevs/medevs/README.md

 💡 &nbsp;Full-Stack Software Engineer building modern web apps with the MERN stack, Next.js, and FastAPI.\
 🚀 &nbsp;Currently working on [talkthedoc.com](https://talkthedoc.com) and [mentorclone.ai](https://mentorclone.ai).\
-🌱 &nbsp;Always exploring new tools — lately diving deeper into AI integrations and scalable backend patterns.\
+🌱 &nbsp;Always exploring new tools, lately diving deeper into AI integrations and scalable backend patterns.\
 📍 &nbsp;Based in Bremen, Germany.\
 💬 &nbsp;Feel free to reach out for collaboration, consulting, or just a good tech chat!\
 📄 &nbsp;Check my [LinkedIn](https://www.linkedin.com/in/ahmed-oublihi/) for more about my experience.